9.13. static Variables And Functions

 2. Member functions may use class constants without additional notation.

-3. In application code, a class constant is accessed with the class's name and the scope resolution operator.
+3. Application or client code accesses a class constant with the class's name and the scope resolution operator.